rohallah12/Virtual_Machine-LC-3/README.md

 # RouVM

-RouVM is a Proof of Work blockchain that includes a basic Virtual Machine (VM).
-This project is built from scratch to demonstrate a thorough understanding of blockchain and virtual machine technologies.
+RouChain is a Proof of Work blockchain that includes a basic Virtual Machine (VM).
+This repository includes the VM which is going to be used in the RouChain blockchain.

 ## Features